 Lessons learned: The governance lessons from the Nabro eruption are similar to those from other eruptions in terms of preparedness versus reactive mitigation.
 However, the crisis was complicated by its border context, and particularly by the lack of diplomatic contact between the nations and the wider diplomatic isolation of Eritrea.
 It also highlights the significant inequalities in resources and expertise between nations that result from such isolation.
 Working in countries that are isolated is extremely challenging and so rarely attempted.
 While there is much volcanological research underway in Ethiopia, there is much less international collaboration with Eritrea.
-The lack of infrastructure makes it difficult to apply Ansell (2010)’s model here.
+The lack of infrastructure makes it difficult to apply Ansell (2010)’s model here, though we note that a key issue was the general capacity of the communities and governments to cope with the needs that emerged as a result of the eruption.
+Sense-making was significantly coloured by geopolitical complexity: the central governments were interpreting reports from the region through a geopolitical lens as a result of disagreements with provincial governments and indeed organisations (such as the ARG and EASE), as well as the broader conflict between the nation-states themselves.
+The suffering of individuals on the ground as a result of these complexities has been noted by international actors (IRIN, 2011).

 3. Laki, Holuhraun and Eyjafjallajökull: A historical context and recent events